milk-org/milk-package/README.md

 	sudo make install

-Will install milk in /usr/local/milk-<version>.
-Multiple versions of milk can coexist in separate milk-<version> directories.
+Will install milk in /usr/local/milk-&lt;version&gt;.
+Multiple versions of milk can coexist in separate milk-&lt;version&gt; directories.
 To select the version to be used:

 	sudo ln -s /usr/local/milk-<version> /usr/local/milk